Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 standing committees within the church do not interfere in the internal affairs

-otherwise by mutual consent between the standing committees, in so far as
+by mutual consent between the standing committees, in so far as reasonably

 Mediate disputes and act as